VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 {{< /columns >}}

-and you decide they'd all look better with rounded corners, so you make a CSS rule to apply rounded cornerns to ALL images on the site:
+and you decide they'd all look better with rounded corners, so you make a CSS rule to apply rounded corners to ALL images on the site:

 ```css
 img{